-Non-offending Mothers, supra note 21, at 1358.
-CHRISTOPHER BAGELY & KATHLEEN KING, CHILD SEXUAL ABUSE: THE SEARCH FOR HEALING 101 (1991).
+28 CHRISTOPHER BAGELY & KATHLEEN KING, CHILD SEXUAL ABUSE: THE SEARCH FOR HEALING 101 (1991).

-process under the Fourteenth Amendment."29 Given these views, it is hardly surprising that over ninety percent of offenders "are allowed to stay within the child's environment, whereas the majority of children are removed from their homes."30
+Child abuse researchers are not alone in believing that the exclusion of offenders from their homes is legally risky.
+Law professor Katherine Pearson notes that "so-called voluntary agreements" in which CPS workers negotiate a parent's exit rather than removing the child, open "the door to recovery of damages from the social worker because of violations of the parents' rights to substantive and procedural due process under the Fourteenth Amendment."
+Given these views, it is hardly surprising that over 90% of offenders "are allowed to stay within the child's environment, whereas the majority of children are removed from their homes."

 In contrast to the United States, ultimatums to parents to exit the home are customary in other countries.
-In Great Britain the accused parent can be ordered "to leave a dwelling-house in which he is living with the child."31 This is the "preferred course of action" when a child is at risk from someone living in their home.32
+In Great Britain the accused parent can be ordered "to leave a dwelling-house in which he is living with the child."
+This is the "preferred course of action" when a child is at risk from someone living in their home.32

 The United States actually shares more common ground with Great Britain than scholars and caseworkers realize.
-Nine jurisdictions in the United States explicitly authorize state judges to issue, and CPS agencies to seek, protective orders directing an alleged offender to vacate the home.33 Absent egregious conduct, courts routinely insulate case
+Nine jurisdictions in the United States explicitly authorize state judges to issue, and CPS agencies to seek, protective orders directing an alleged offender to vacate the

-Katherine C. Pearson, Cooperate or We'll Take Your Child: The Parents' Fictional Voluntary Separation Decision and a Proposal for Change, 65 TENN.
-L. REV. 835, 836-37 (1998).
+29 Katherine C. Pearson, Cooperate or We'll Take Your Child: The Parents' Fictional Voluntary Separation Decision and A Proposal for Change, 65 TENN.
+L. REV. 835, 837 (1998).